nnnour/The-AI-Connect4/README.md

 ## ✨ Features ✨

 ### 🧠 Three Difficulty Levels:
-- 😌 **Easy**: Perfect for casual players or beginners learning the game.
+- 😌 **Beginner**: Perfect for casual players or beginners learning the game.
 The AI makes less calculated moves, giving you room to develop your strategy! 🎯
-- 🤔 **Medium**: A balanced challenge that requires thoughtful planning to win.
+- 🤔 **Intermediate**: A balanced challenge that requires thoughtful planning to win.
 Test your tactical skills! 💡
 - 😱 **Hard**: Face off against a formidable opponent using maximum search depth.
 Only the most skilled players will triumph! 🏆

 ### 🔄 Game Elements: